Skip to main content

 The next step after the debt collection notice is typically a phone call or another letter to the debtor.
 This often involves a phone call to the debtor in an attempt to get the debtor to pay the claim.

-They can also send reminders and offer an installment plan if the debtor is unable to pay the debt in full at this stage.
-Debt collection agencies and lawyers can also physically visit the debtor if the debtor has not paid the claim.
+Reminder letters can also be sent out and an installment plan can be offered if the debtor is unable to pay the claim in full at this time.
+Debt collectors and lawyers also have the option to physically visit the debtor if the debtor has not paid the claim.

 Assessment of judicial treatment